Comparative Sign Language

 • Tuition for 6 University of Pittsburgh credits

-• Shared accommodations in apartments around London
+• Shared accommodations in London

 • International travel health insurance for the duration of the program